damianhakert/damianhakert.github.io/source/_posts/2015-12-14-improving-open-development-for-everyone.markdown

 That's why we've changed two things:

-1. Feature proposals are now handled in the GitLab projects on GitLab.com
+1. Feature proposals are now handled in the GitLab projects on GitLab.com.
-1. We've added the `up-for-grabs` label to relatively simple issues, for anyone to work on
+1. We've added the `up-for-grabs` label to relatively simple issues, for anyone to work on.

 <!-- more -->